weakish/docs-en/views/realtime-guide-intermediate.md

 await conversation.RecallAsync(message);
 ```

-Once recalling a message succeed, other members in the conversation will receive the `MESSAGE_RECALL` event:
+Once recalling a message succeeded, other members in the conversation will receive the `MESSAGE_RECALL` event:

 ```js
 var { Event } = require('leancloud-realtime');